-Developing countries have not yet reached a high level of income compared with other countries.
+Developing countries have not yet reached a high income level compared with other countries.
 They have, however, made significant strides in influencing their position on the world stage.
 The majority of this group is found in Asia and Africa.
 Latin America also contains many developing countries transitioning from middle- to high-income status (Argentina, Chile, and Mexico).
-In addition, many African nations such as Zambia and Burundi fall into this category.
+In addition, many African nations, such as Zambia and Burundi, fall into this category.

 What are some examples of underdeveloped countries?

-An underdeveloped country has seen little progress in economic development and still has a low-income level compared to other nations.
+An underdeveloped country has seen little progress in economic development and still has a low income level compared to other nations.
 These countries are characterized by high poverty, unemployment, and malnutrition.
-The majority of the world’s least developed countries (LDCs) are found in Africa, with the exception of Haiti in Latin America.
+Most of the world’s least developed countries (LDCs) are in Africa, except Haiti in Latin America.
 This group also includes Nepal and Afghanistan.

 What impact does being classified as developing have on a country?

 Countries are classified according to their level of development based on current income per capita indicators such as GNI per capita (gross national income divided by population).
-Countries with low-income economies are in the group of developing countries in general, while those with high-income economies are considered developed.
+Countries with low-income economies are generally in the group of developing countries, while those with high-income economies are considered developed.
 Some may debate whether or not certain countries should be included in either category, but the overall classification is usually based on objective measures.

 The distinction between these two classifications has direct implications for economic development policies at the international level.
 For example, governments in less economically developed countries can receive loans from the World Bank’s International Development Association (IDA).
-These small interest loans finance projects that help reduce poverty and support greater employment opportunities.
-In contrast, countries classified as high income are ineligible to participate in IDA programs because they have access to private financial markets where investment capital can be raised without government intervention.
-However, some LDCs have benefited by transitioning into upper-middle-income economies and are now able to stand on their own in obtaining funding for development projects.
+These small-interest loans finance projects that help reduce poverty and support greater employment opportunities.
+In contrast, countries classified as high-income are ineligible to participate in IDA programs because they have access to private financial markets where investment capital can be raised without government intervention.
+However, some LDCs have benefited by transitioning into upper-middle-income economies and can now stand independently in obtaining funding for development projects.

 What are some challenges that developing countries face?

 Developing countries have unique challenges that have hindered economic growth.
 Most do not have the infrastructure needed to support a growing economy, including transportation systems, power grids, financial institutions, or well-developed markets for goods and services.
-They also lack the human capital needed to increase productivity through education, training, and health care programs.
-In addition, the majority of these nations have high poverty, malnutrition, and disease rates.
-Economic policies targeting inequality may help these countries by increasing access to resources among all members of society, improving the overall quality of life despite lower levels of income per capita.
+They also lack the human capital to increase productivity through education, training, and health care programs.
+In addition, most of these nations have high poverty, malnutrition, and disease rates.
+Economic policies targeting inequality may help these countries by increasing access to resources among all members of society, improving the overall quality of life despite lower income per capita.